the-argus/funlang/README.md

 - python style fstrings (which use the context's arena allocator by default)
 - `defer`
-- functions can be inside of a struct, in which case they can use the `self` keyword for their first arguments to become memeber methods
+- functions can be inside of a struct, in which case they can use the `self` keyword for their first arguments to become member methods
 - instead of labeled blocks, there are "taggable" blocks. mark a block `'` or `''` and then do `break';` `break'';` etc
 - A few built-in traits, no support for user-defined traits:
   - Iter
   - RandomAccessIter
-  - Destroy
   - Clone
   - Default
   - Status